genevieve-me/home-services/README.md

 ### Local development

 - Ansible is most easily installed with pipx: `[uvx] pipx install --include-deps ansible`
+  - You must also `ansible-galaxy install -r requirements.yml`
 - To edit the ansible-vault secrets: `ansible-vault edit vars.vault.yml` (will prompt for password)

 ### Other server setup